 Doesn’t that sound great?
 And yes, you could just go to the gym, but chopping your own wood will save you the gym membership, it will help you to be active without feeling like you are exercising, and it helps you accomplish something while being active.

-So if you need a good exercise, then burn wood for your winter heat.
+So if you need a good exercise, then chop and burn wood for your winter heat.
 It will keep you active and healthy.

 However, be sure to check with your doctor before chopping your own wood.
 It is always better to be safe than sorry.